LUMI-O¶

 You can use LUMI-O via the LUMI web interface (limited functionality), or with different client tools like rclone

-For examples how to use LUMI-O, see the 'Use case examples' section and teaching material.
+For examples how to use LUMI-O, see the 'Use case examples' section and training material.

 Structure of object storage¶

 Structure of an object storage differs a bit from a normal file system structure.
-In an object-based storage, data is managed as 'objects', instead of being organized as files in a directory hierarchy.
+Instead of a filesystem structure with directories and files, the data is organized in a structure with buckets that can contain objects.

 - Objects: Any type of data.
 An object is stored in a bucket.